-16. Whether institutional data submitted to AISHE: Yes Year of Submission 2019 Date of Submission 27-Feb-2019 17.
-Does the Institution have Management Information System ?
-Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) The College has a highly customized College Management System which has made much of the administrative work paperless the entire admission process since 2015 has been made online and paperless.
+of various colleges in Trivandrum district Orientation and Bridge course for UG students.
+Successfully conducted Question Bank preparation Introduced QB for all subjects/courses.
+No Files Uploaded !!!
+4. Whether AQAR was placed before statutory pody ?
+Yes Name of Statutory Body Meeting Date Academic Council 14-May-2021 5.
+Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
+No 6.
+Whether institutional data submitted to Yes ear of Submission 2020 Date of Submission 28-Feb-2020 7.
+Does the Institution have Management nformation System ?
+Yes f yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) The College has a highly customized College Management System which has made much of the administrative work paperless the entire admission process since 2015 has been made online and paperless.
 The College Management System used by the college gives solution to digitize and streamline the daytoday operations of colleges.
 We are using KnowledgePro software for managing the academic activities of the college.
 This software helps us in the management of our Admissions, Attendance, Examinations, Teachers Evaluations and Student / Parents Portal.
 Some of the modules/features of the software are below stated: Admissions: Online Application submission, Online payment of Application fees, Automatic generation of Index Mark, Rank list as per Index Marks and Allotment of seats to students as per Rank list.
 Attendance: Day to day attendance is taken using this Module, SMS are sent to Absentees parents, Internal marks pertaining to Attendance are automatically generated, Daily Attendance updates are available online for both Students and Parents via Student /Parent Portal.
 Examination: This module deals in all aspects of Examination: Hall Ticket Generation, Marks Entry of Internals, Externals and Practicals are done through this Module.
 Marks are published through Student / Parents Portal and students can view the same.
 Supplementary Examination Applications, Scrutiny and Revaluation Applications can be submitted through this Module.
 Marks card Printing are also done through this Module.
 Teachers Evaluation Module: Students evaluate the teachers on different Parameters via this Module.
 The Student names remain anonymous.
 Graphical representation and Value representation are received to individual teachers post evaluation by the students.
 Students / Parents Portal: This is a platform which provides an option for Students, Parents and Management to interact.
 This is also the medium through which the college publishes the Examination Results, Attendance updates, News and Notification from College, Teachers Evaluation Module is accessed by via students / Parents Portal.
 There is also a Grievance Portal available for Students and Parents in the Students /Parents Portal.
 Apart from the above we have many services offered online.
 Soft copies of previous years 'question papers are available online at the College website for download Question Bank and its management is also done through the software.
 The only part of the examination process which uses paper is for the printing of the question papers and for the answer sheets of student everything else is done online.
 The IQAC has gone completely online through the IQAC website Notices and circulars to Faculty members from the Principal are given only through email all information to staff and students is shared through the College website and through the electronic notice board.
-The library management information Software (LIBSOFT) of the college integrated with the MIS handles library related activities.
+The library management information Software (LIBSOFT) of the college integrated with the MIS handles libraryrelated activities.
 It involves looking for books, book issuance, book tracking, student record system, etc. Barcode integrated library management is also facilitate in our library through the software.